svenfraeys/sf-asset-service/README.md

 # sf-asset-service

-this is the server side of SFAsset to auther, edit, query and delete assets
+sfassetservice is a REST api that allows you to author, edit, query and delete digital assets

 ## Installation

-inside the directory run pip install
+Inside the directory run pip install

 ```
 pip install .